 I’ve recently felt very nostalgic about my past trips to Alaska.
-I really do hope to go back and fish there again someday, but I also understand greater now that I won’t be able to do what we did 10 years ago ever again.
+I genuinely hope to go back and fish there again someday, but I understand better now than before that I won’t be able to do what we did 10 years ago ever again.

 Bow hunting for grizzly, brown, black, and even polar bears is what brought George to Alaska, but it’s not what kept him there.
 For decades he went to a special place in Southeast Alaska that only he knew about to fish the late summer salmon run.
 He invited my father and me along several times, and the experiences were truly life-changing for me.

 George passed away two years, and for what we know the locations we fished and how to get there went with him.
 We’ll never be able to go back even if we could find it on a map.
 Losing George meant losing that opportunity forever.